tvsmith150snhu/SNHU-CS-Capstone/index.md

 In the end, I learned much more about REST and how it operates within the VS Code IDE.
 I consider the VS Code to be my new favorite IDE!

+# Thank you for taking the time to view my Portfolio!